larry-athey/climate-czar/3D-Models/Bell-Siphon/README.md

 **Chop-n-Flip-Bell.stl** has a built-in siphon break tube so you don't end up with a siphon that won't stop.
 This will work with a stand pipe (with the funnel) up to 8" tall.
 Adjust the stand pipe height as needed to work with your media level.

-I recommend printing these models with PETG filament using triple walls in order to reduce the amount of air inside the walls, so the bell isn't likely to float when the bed fills up with water.
+I recommend printing these models with PETG filament using triple walls in order to reduce the amount of air inside the walls.
+This is so the bell isn't likely to float when the bed fills up with water.